king-11/ComputerSystem/Week 1.md

 - Created several pages for the website (user profile page, user home page, sign up,sign in..)
 - Established model relations and their usage.
 - Started learning about various algorithms that will be implemented.

+### Team 17
+- Started working on the smart contracts.
+- Working on VueJS for the client side application.
+- Learnt to connect the frontend to the blockchain network using web3.js.
+- NodeJS work in progress.